Yoon Seung-ah: Career

 After being discovered on the street, Yoon Seung-ah began her career as a model, appearing in the magazines CeCi, Elle Girl Korea, Vogue Girl Korea and Cosmopolitan Korea and landing exclusive contracts with Nivea and J.Estina.

 Yoon first caught the public's eye in 2006 in Alex Chu and Ji Sun's music videos for "Very Heartbreaking Words" and "I Love You", and received the moniker of "Snail Girl."
 She waited to finish her art major in college before debuting, and gave up a chance to study art abroad in order to pursue her acting career.
 Supporting roles in films and TV series followed, notably as Ha-ni's quirky best friend Min-ah in romantic comedy Playful Kiss, and as slave-turned-swordswoman Seol in the hit period drama Moon Embracing the Sun.

 In 2012, she landed her first leading role in Channel A rom-com series Miss Panda and Mr. Hedgehog, playing a cake shop owner opposite Super Junior's Lee Donghae.
 Later that year, Yoon hosted the fashion reality show Sold Out on cable channel OnStyle.

 Personal life

+Marriage and family

 After a romantic tweet that actor Kim Mu-yeol meant to be a private message to Yoon was accidentally posted on his Twitter page, their agencies confirmed in February 2012 that the two were dating.
 Yoon and Kim married on April 4, 2015.

 In December 2022, their agency announced that Yoon is pregnant with the couple's first child and expected to give birth in June 2023.
+She gave birth to a son, Kim Won, on June 8, 2023.